Jeff Pulaski, director

 Student Artwork

 The School of Art, Design and Creative Industries reserves the right to temporarily withhold artwork for exhibition.
 Students are encouraged to exhibit work in the school as a significant part of the educational experience.
-At the same time, the school and the university cannot insure student artwork for exhibition purposes or take responsibility for its loss or damage under any circumstances.
+At the same time, the school and the university does not insure student artwork used for exhibition purposes or take responsibility for its loss or damage under any circumstances.
 At the end of each semester, students are required to remove all personal supplies and artwork from classrooms, laboratories, lockers and studios.
 Work or materials left behind will be disposed of by the school.

 Graduation Audit